EPG model: Geocentrism

 It is the overall goal of geocentrism to form a collaborative network between headquarters and subsidiaries; this arrangement should entail a set of universal standards that can thus be used as a guideline when attacking key business decisions.
 Such decisions include the management and start-up of new plants, ideas of how to market a product to a new consumer base, and product alterations.
 The most effective way to enforce geocentrism is with a formal reward system that encourages both subsidiary and headquarters managers to work for global goals rather than just defending home country values.
-This ideology is a great example of how today's business must manage both global and local issues in order to succeed in the end.
+This ideology is an example of how today's business must manage both global and local issues in order to succeed in the end.

 While there are many obstacles that will hinder a company's ability to become geocentric, there are also a handful of forces which will drive them towards this.
 For instance, there is the loss of national sovereignty when one nation is dominated by another – this can lead to a loss in economic and political nationalism.
 There is also the feeling from host countries that receive disproportionate reimbursement from international profits that only fuels the lack of trust toward big corporations felt by political leaders of host countries.
 On the other hand, there are also forces that push an organization to the geocentric notion of managing a multinational corporation (MNC).
 The first and most obvious of these is competition, if one company is to enter a new country or market it forces rivals to do the same in order to maintain pace.
 Secondly, there is a large number of customers available to MNC's internationally that require a geocentric approach in order to be effectively targeted.
 A third force causing this movement is the abundance of growing world markets, occurring in areas such as income earning age population, rising GDP's, and escalating disposable income in areas such as China and Korea.

 With that said, geocentrism is an ideology that must be accepted by any corporation operating globally in order for any sort of success and long term stability to be attained.
 However, there are certain aspects of the business life in which ethnocentrism and polycentrism are more adequate models to follow, but functional smoothness and success in both home and host countries is dependent upon upper managements ability to select individuals who are world orientated as opposed to home or host country centered.